- Guide

 Performance improvements

-Allow the initial test suite to be skipped (--skip-initial-tests
+Allow the initial test suite to be skipped (--skip-initial-tests)

 Typically Infection first executes your test suite without any modification to ensure it passes.
 This is so even if you provide needed coverage reports, with only difference in that Infection will not attempt to generate it again from this test run.

 However, since many may already run the tests in another context, for example to retrieve a specific coverage format, requiring to run the test suite another time may be a slow and redundant step.
-For this reason, the --skip-initial-tests
+For this reason, the --skip-initial-tests option has been added.
+Note that to be able to use this option, you must provide the code coverage with the --coverage option.

 Note that it is extremely important that you ensure the test suite is passing and the coverage used up to date.
 Otherwise some mutations might be incorrectly caught or a coverage-related error thrown in the middle of the mutation run.

-Enchanced streaming procedure (--no-progress
+Enchanced streaming procedure (--no-progress)

 In 0.15.x and earlier Infection was entirely sequential in its preparation steps.
 It collected source files as configured, parsed all and every coverage report, prepared every single mutation, and only then went to business.
 This lead to some undesired consequences for larger projects.
 Namely, parsing a lot of coverage reports at once required much more memory than available on a typical developer or CI machine.

-option.
+As of 0.16 Infection would still behave about the same by default, but there’s another mode of operation, toggled by specifying --no-progress option.
 Which option enables Infection to stream coverage reports right into mutations, parsing coverage reports and files one by one as needed, while also enabling Infection to leverage poll gaps between mutated processes to do additional work.
-Therefore it is important to note that this new process works best with the --threads
+Therefore it is important to note that this new process works best with the --threads options, e.g. as in --no-progress --threads=4.

 There’s a slight downside: because Infection won’t buffer and count every mutation before trying them, in this mode Infection won’t report in real-time the remaining number of mutations to try.
 This downside is unfortunate, but for CI usage it should not be a cause of concerns.